Odin-SMR/hermod/Documentation/odin.hermod.rst

         sard np=2 hermod node x86_64
         ...

-The attributes hermod, node and x86_64 specifies different capabilities en each node. 'x86_64' tells us the architecture on the node is 64 bits. 'hermod' states that hermod, Qsmr and Q-pack in installed and works correctly.
-The last attribute shows us the computer is a node with no other users than the torque queue operates the computer. 'desktop' would state it is a workstation with human users.
+The attributes hermod, node and x86_64 specifies different capabilities on each node. 'x86_64' tells us the architecture on the node is 64 bits. 'hermod' states that hermod, Qsmr and Q-pack in installed and works correctly.
+The last attribute shows us the computer is a node where no other users than the torque queue operates the computer. 'desktop' would state it is a workstation with human users.

-Some additional settings con be done through torque's configuration program ``qmgr``.
-A printout of Torque server settings generated with ``qmgr -C 'print server'`` can be found in `Appendix C - Torque server settings`_.
+Some additional settings can be done through torque's configuration program ``qmgr``.
+A printout of Torque server settings, generated with ``qmgr -C 'print server'``, can be found in `Appendix C - Torque server settings`_.

 Torque starting and stopping
 ____________________________